-NRM Meatbird Crumble
+NRM Gamebird Crumble

-NRM Meatbird Crumble is designed as a nutrient dense balanced feed, ideal for promoting weight gain in meat chickens, growing turkeys, chickens and other meatbirds.
+A versatile, high protein feed suitable for poultry and gamebird species.

-Growing meat chickens, turkeys and waterfowl: Feed NRM Meatbird Crumble ad lib from day old until slaughter.
-Mature turkeys, ducks and geese: Feed ad lib with ad lib access to oyster or limestone grit and cracked or rolled grain.
+Growing meat chickens, turkeys and waterfowl Feed NRM Gamebird Crumble to full appetite from day one until target weight achieved.

+Mature turkeys, ducks and geese

+Feed to appetite, with access to NRM Oyster Shell Grit or limestone grit and cracked or rolled grain.

-Growing pheasant and quail: Blend 1kg of meat and bone meal with 4kg of NRM Meatbird Crumble and feed ad lib from day old to 6 weeks of age.
-From 6 weeks, blend 1kg of meat and bone meal and 9kg of NRM Meatbird Crumble and feed ad lib.
-Mature pheasant and quail: Feed ad lib with ad lib access to oyster or limestone grit.
+Growing pheasant and quail

+Blend 1kg of meat and bone meal with 4kg of NRM Gamebird Crumble and feed to full appetite from day old to 6 weeks of age.
+From 6 weeks, blend 1kg of meat and bone meal and 9kg of NRM Gamebird Crumble and feed to appetite.

+Mature pheasant and quail

+Feed to appetite with access to NRM Oyster Shell Grit or limestone grit.

 Always ensure birds have access to clean, fresh water.